-- Refunds are based on enrollment time which is defined as the time elapsed between the actual starting date and the date of the student's last physical attendance in school. - Any monies due to the student who withdraws or is terminated shall be refunded within 30 days of a determination that a student has withdrawn or been terminated whether officially or unofficially. - In case of illness or disabling accident or death in the student's immediate family, or other mitigating circumstances the school may consider a settlement which is reasonable and fair to both parties. - Upon termination, the total balance becomes due and payable to the school immediately.
+- Any monies due to the student who withdraws or is terminated shall be refunded within 30 days of a determination that a student has withdrawn or been terminated whether officially or unofficially. - In case of illness or disabling accident or death in the student's immediate family, or other mitigating circumstances the school may consider a settlement which is reasonable and fair to both parties. - Upon termination, the total balance becomes due and payable to the school immediately.
 In case of default, the total balance, court costs and reasonable attorney fees incurred by the Academy will be paid by the student in connection with such litigation. - Refunds shall be made payable to the person and/or agency who actually paid the tuition.
-In the event, that the student has a student loan, refunds shall be made payable to the lending institution.

-- If the school is permanently closed or no longer offing instruction after a student has enrolled, the school will provide a pro rata refund of tuition to the student or provide course completion through a pre-arranged teach out agreement with another institution. - If a course is canceled subsequent to a student's enrollment, the school at its option shall provide a full refund of all monies paid or provide for the completion of the course at a later time. - If the course is cancelled after the student has enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school or provide completion of the course or participate in a teach-out agreement or provide a full refund of all monies paid. - The cost of books, supplies and student kit is nonrefundable. - Students who withdraw prior to course completion are charged a cancellation fee of \$100.00. - Unofficial withdrawals will be determined based upon the daily monitoring of student attendance.
+In the event, that the student has a student loan, refunds shall be made payable to the lending institution. - If the school is permanently closed or no longer offing instruction after a student has enrolled, the school will provide a pro rata refund of tuition to the student or provide course completion through a pre-arranged teach out agreement with another institution. - If a course is canceled subsequent to a student's enrollment, the school at its option shall provide a full refund of all monies paid or provide for the completion of the course at a later time. - If the course is cancelled after the student has enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school or provide completion of the course or participate in a teach-out agreement or provide a full refund of all monies paid. - The cost of books, supplies and student kit is nonrefundable. - Students who withdraw prior to course completion are charged a cancellation fee of \$100.00. - Unofficial withdrawals will be determined based upon the daily monitoring of student attendance.
 Students who have not attended school for 16 consecutive school days or 30 calendar days will be considered withdrawn. - The Return of Title IV Funds calculation will be performed for the payment period the withdrawing student is receiving Federal Student Aid.
-This calculation is done before the school's refund policy is applied to the student's account.
+This calculation is done before the school's refund policy is applied to the students account.
 Any funds the school may have to return due to the calculation could result in a situation where school charges that were previously paid by Federal Student Aid might become a debit that the student will be responsible for paying. - In the event a student withdraws, and no Title IV Aid was processed prior to the students withdraw date, a post-withdrawal disbursement offer may be made to the student or parent if a Plus Loan.
 A post withdrawal disbursement, a type of late disbursement, is Title IV Aid that was not disbursed before a student withdrew, but the student has earned based on a Return of Title IV Funds Calculation.
 A student or parent will be notified in writing within 30 days of the date the school determined the student withdrew of any available post withdrawal funds.